+or

-- (a) Employee shall fail to continue in the full time employ of Employer until the earlier of a Change in Control or the attainment of age 60 for any reason other than death or Disability; - (b) Employee shall fail to provide any required consultation services under Section 6 above; or - (c) Employee, while receiving payments hereunder, shall, directly or indirectly, as owner, employee, independent contractor, agent or in any other capacity, take part or engage in any manner in any business, activity or endeavor within the State of Arkansas which, in the sole determination of the Board of Directors of Employer, shall be in competition with the business of Employer. - 8.
-Administration.
-This deferred compensation agreement shall be administered by the Nominating, Compensation and Corporate Governance Committee of the Board of Directors of Employer, which Committee shall have all rights and powers as may be necessary or appropriate for the discharge of its duties in the administration of this agreement. - 9.
-No Trust or Security .
+- (c) Employee, while receiving payments hereunder, shall, directly or indirectly, as owner, employee, independent contractor, agent or in any other capacity, take part or engage in any manner in any business, activity or endeavor within the State of Arkansas which, in the sole determination of the Board of Directors of Employer, shall be in competition with the business of Employer. - 8.
+Administration .
+This deferred compensation agreement shall be administered by the Compensation Committee of the Board of Directors of Employer, which Committee shall have all rights and powers as may be necessary or appropriate for the discharge of its duties in the administration of this agreement.

+- 9. No Trust or Security .
 It is specifically understood and agreed that no trust or fiduciary relationship of any kind or character is created by this agreement and that Employer's liability hereunder is an unsecured obligation of Employer. - 10.
 Prohibition against Assignment.
 Employee may not assign, encumber or in any other manner transfer or dispose of any rights of Employee hereunder, except that Employee may designate a beneficiary or beneficiaries to receive payments in the event of Employee's death. - 11.
 Benefit and Binding Effect.
-This agreement shall inure to the benefit of and be binding upon the parties hereto and their respective heirs, personal representatives and successors. - 12.
-Purpose of Amendment and Restatement .
-For clarification and avoidance of doubt, this Amendment and Restatement merely substitutes a new vesting date of Employee's attainment of age 60 for the original vesting date of Employee's attainment of age 65, and has no effect on the payment timing of the Monthly Benefit upon the earlier of death, Disability or Separation from Service. - 13.
-Section 409A.
-This Agreement is intended to comply with Internal Revenue Code ("Code") § 409A or an exemption.
-Severance benefits under this Agreement are intended to be exempt from Code § 409A under the "separation pay exception" to the maximum extent possible.
-Any payments that qualify for the "short-term deferral" exception or another exception under Code § 409A will be paid under the applicable exception.
-Payments may only be made under this Agreement upon an event and in a manner permitted by Code § 409A to the extent applicable, including the requirement, if applicable, that payments upon Separation from Service be delayed for six months if the Employee is considered a "key employee" of a public company for purposes of Code § 409A.
-Payments to be made upon a termination of employment under this Agreement may only be made upon a "separation from service" under Code § 409A.
-For purposes of Code § 409A, the right to a series of installment payments under this Agreement will be treated as a right to a series of separate payments.
-In no event may the Employee, directly or indirectly, designate the calendar year of a payment.
+This agreement shall inure to the benefit of and be binding upon the parties hereto and their respective heirs, personal representatives and successors.

-IN WITNESS WHEREOF, the parties have executed this instrument this 27 $^{\rm th}$ day of February, 2017.
+IN WITNESS WHEREOF, the parties have executed this instrument this 22nd day of January, 2018.